jg-digital-media/photos_api/README.md

 + Have successfully fixed a breaking change with defining routes so data is retrieved from both index() methods of their Controllers.
 + Have successfully connected a Controller file to its accompanying Resource file to filter display of records.
 + Have successfully created test endpoints which use CRUD operations in Controller files including adding a new Owner record with store().
-+ Successfully created update() method endpoints and updated a specific record with new data.
++ Have Successfully created update() method endpoints and updated a specific record with new data.
 It correctly returns **201 Created**.
 + Unable to delete owner record.
 Returns **500 Internal Server Error**.
   + Now completed per this Stack overflow thread. https://stackoverflow.com/questions/64012115/im-returning-a-500-internal-server-when-trying-to-delete-a-record-in-laravel-8
++ Have Successfully cloned and tested the same CRUD opperations from another location.  ```composer update``` plus saved database credentials

 ## Common Commands